Open Daily 9am–5pm · 364 Days | 🐊 Wildlife Warriors Show runs daily · 1,200+ animals · Free parking · Kids under 3 free

 Roo Heaven & Koala Encounters

 Walk through four open enclosures to hand-feed kangaroos, wallabies, and visit koalas.
 Staff are often present with koalas for patting opportunities.
-This is the closest you'll get to Australia's most iconic animals anywhere on the Sunshine Coast.
+The closest you'll get to Australia's most iconic animals anywhere on the Sunshine Coast.

 African Savannah